 An accrual, as found in the Montana Operations Manual, is the recognition of expenditure activity prior to its actual receipt or disbursement.
-Accruals estimates must be submitted to the State Administrative Agency (SAA) annually no later than the second week of June for approval.
+Accrual estimates must be submitted to the State Administrative Agency (SAA), annually no later than the second week of June for approval.
+MT DES will supply an accrual form template.
 Accrual procedures must meet Generally Accepted Accounting Principles (GAAP), which require that all expenditures be recognized in the accounting year accrued.